Over 60 hours, Drilling underway as rescue ops continue to save Sujith Wilson trapped in borewell

 The operations continued as hundreds of people in the state prayed for the child with political leaders such as DMK president M K Stalin and AMMK leader TTV Dhinakaran joining them in wishing that the Sujith was rescued at the earliest.

 Tamil Nadu Deputy Chief Minister O Panneerselvam visited the rescue operation site.
-His son and Theni Lok Sabha MP OP Raveendranath Kumar also accompanied the Deputy CM.
+His son and Theni Lok Sabha MP O P Raveendranath Kumar also accompanied the Deputy CM.
 The father and son duo is closely monitoring the situation.

 Punjab; 92 hours on, two-year-old child still stuck in 150-ft- borewell in Sangrur

-South actor-turned politician Kamal Haasan has demanded the Tamil Nadu government make unsealed borewells an offence and impose hefty fines.
+South actor-turned-politician Kamal Haasan has demanded the Tamil Nadu government make unsealed borewells an offence and impose hefty fines.

 Congress leader Rahul Gandhi tweeted, praying for Sujith to be "rescued and reunited with his distraught parents".